rainbow494/arch-1/doc/en-us/scaling-early-stage-startups.markdown

     *   Turn Keepalive off on your dynamic content.
 Increasing http requests can exhaust the thread and memory resources needed to serve them.

     *   You may not need a complex RDBMS for accessing data.
-Consider a lighter weight database BerkelyDB.</div>
+Consider a lighter weight database BerkelyDB.